Interpretable User Satisfaction Estimation for Conversational Systems with Large Language Models

 However, it is infeasible to summarize $\widehat{\sat}$ and $\widehat{\dsat}$ into a clear rubric using a single prompt because the number of tokens in $\widehat{\sat}$ and $\widehat{\dsat}$ is too large to fit into the context size limit of GPT-4.
 (Note, we used GPT-4-32K with a 32K context window in this work.)
 To address this, we propose an iterative process to incrementally update the satisfaction and dissatisfaction rubrics by processing a fixed-size minibatch of patterns.
 The satisfaction batches are denoted as $\{\widehat{\sat}_1, \widehat{\sat}_2, \cdots, \widehat{\sat}_B\}$ where $\widehat{\sat}=\cup_{b=1}^{B}\widehat{\sat}_b$ and the number of batches is $B$.
 Similarly, $\{\widehat{\dsat}_1, \widehat{\dsat}_2, \cdots, \widehat{\dsat}_B\}$ are the batches to learn the dissatisfaction rubric and $\widehat{\dsat}=\cup_{b=1}^{B}\widehat{\dsat}_b$.
 In each iteration, GPT-4 is asked to generate an $n$-item rubric for the SAT patterns in $\widehat{\sat}_b$.
 This $n$-item SAT rubric is then appended at the end of $\widehat{\sat}_{b+1}$ to incorporate in the generation of the next $n$-item SAT rubric.
 The iterative process continues until the final batch, and then the last output $n$-item rubric is used as the final SAT rubric $\widetilde{\sat}=\{\tilde{s}_1\cdots\tilde{s}_{n}\}$.
 The process is illustrated at Step 2 in Figure~\ref{fig:approach}.
 A similar process is applied to generate the DSAT rubric $\widetilde{\dsat}=\{\tilde{d}_1\cdots\tilde{d}_{n}\}$.
 We set $n=10$ in our experiments.
 The final SAT and DSAT rubrics for Bing Copilot are in Table~\ref{tab:copilot_rubric}, and the Rubric Summarization prompt is provided in Appendix~\ref{apx:sr_prompt}.

-There are two benefits to utilizing the LLM generated satisfaction and dissatisfaction rubrics from this iterative process.
-First, the rubrics are developed in a supervised manner from the set of training conversations, $\C_{train}$, thereby ensuring that prominent (and thus predictive) SAT and DSAT patterns in the distribution are identified.
+There are two benefits to utilizing the LLM-generated satisfaction and dissatisfaction rubrics from this iterative process.
+First, the rubrics are developed in a supervised manner from the set of training conversations, $\C_{train}$, thereby ensuring that prominent (and thus predictive) SAT and DSAT pattern classes in the distribution are identified.
 As a result, the generated rubrics provide a clear guideline for GPT-4 to estimate user satisfaction accurately.
 Second, the rubrics are generated from more examples than can fit in a single context window.
 As such, Rubric Summarization improves the generalization for GPT-4 in terms of in-context learning.